 Such considerations make cost estimation very difficult for mixed-signal designs.
 It is possible to quantify mixed-signal cost by first restricting our attention to high-performance applications, since these also drive technology demands.
-Next, note that analog features are embodied as high-performance passives or analog transistors, and that area can be taken as a proxy for cost.23 Since scaling of transistors is driven by the need to improve density of the digital parts of a system, analog transistors can simply follow, thus rendering it unnecessary to specifically address their layout density.
+Next, note that RF and analog features are embodied as high-performance passives or analog transistors, and that area can be taken as a proxy for cost.19 Since scaling of transistors is driven by the need to improve density of the digital parts of a system, analog transistors can simply follow, thus rendering it unnecessary to specifically address their layout density.
 At the same time, total area in most current AMS designs is determined by embedded passives; their area consumption dominates the cost of the mixed-signal part of a system.
 Therefore, the tables in the Wireless Chapter set a roadmap of layout density for on-chip passive devices that is necessary to improve the cost/performance ratio of high-performance mixed-signal designs.
+In parallel, serious efforts are on-going to alter system architectures in a direction where passives are replaced by digital circuitry.

-Estimation of technology sufficiency-Figure SYSD12 shows ADC requirements for recent applications in terms of a power/performance relationship.
+Estimation of technology sufficiency-Figure SYSD13 shows ADC requirements for recent applications in terms of a power/performance relationship.
 Under conditions of constant performance (resolution \times bandwidth), a constant power consumption is represented by a straight line with slope -1.
 Increasing performance-which is achievable with better technology or circuit design-is equivalent to a shift of the power consumption lines towards the upper right.
-The data show a technological "barrier-line" moving with an order of magnitude per ten years (Table SYSD3) for ADCs for a power consumption of 1W.
-Most of today's ADC technologies (silicon, SiGe, and III-V compound semiconductor technologies and their hybrids) lie below the 1W barrier-line, and though near-term solutions for moving the barrier-line more rapidly are unknown, the 2007 position (1 GHz/mW) of the barrier enables emerging high data-rate communication fields with acceptable dissipation in the conversion function.
+The data show a technological "barrier-line" moving with an order of magnitude per ten years for ADCs for a power consumption of 1W.
+Most of today's ADC technologies (silicon, SiGe, and III-V compound semiconductor technologies and their hybrids) lie below the 1W barrier-line, and though near-term solutions for moving the barrier-line more rapidly are unknown, the 2010 position (2.13 GHz/mW) of the barrier enables emerging high data-rate communication fields with acceptable dissipation in the conversion function.

 While the rate of improvement in ADC performance has been adequate for handset applications, this is clearly not the case for applications such as digital linearization of GSM base stations, or handheld/mobile high data rate digital video applications.
 For example, a multi-carrier GSM base station with a typical setup of 32 carriers requires over 80 dB of dynamic range.
 Implementing digital linearization in such a base station with a 25 MHz transmitter band requires ADCs that have sampling rates of 300 MHz and 14 bits of resolution at a power consumption of less than 1W.
-Per Table SYSD3 and assuming progress at recent rates, it may be until after 2010 before ADCs with such performance are manufactured in volume.
-For applications that need high performance PAs often a SIP solution with Si-Ge heterojunction bipolar transistors (HBTs) and III-V devices for the PA and CMOS for the other parts of the analog front-end are the best choice.
+For applications that need high-performance PAs, often a SIP solution with SiGe heterojunction bipolar transistors (HBTs) and III-V devices for the PA and CMOS for the other parts of the analog front-end are the best choice.